GlennPr/Portfolio/README.md

 ### [MaterialRenderOrder](https://github.com/GlennPr/Portfolio/tree/master/Unity-C%23/EditorWindow-MaterialRenderOrder)
-An EditorWindow to display and organize shaders & materials within the project. **Must** use unity 2021 or higher due to chnages by Unity regarding the EditorWindow class.
+An EditorWindow to display and organize shaders & materials within the project. **Must** use unity 2021 or higher due to changes by Unity regarding the EditorWindow class.

 This provides a developer a clearer overview of the order in which materials are rendered and allows for direct editing of the renderQueue.